3DCoded/Happy-Hare/Command-Reference.md

     MMU_EJECT : Alias for MMU_UNLOAD if filament is loaded but will fully eject filament from MMU (release from gear) if in unloaded state
-    MMU_ENCODER : Display encoder position and stats or enable/disable runout detection logic in encoder MMU_ENDLESS_SPOOL : Diplay or Manage EndlessSpool functionality and groups MMU_SPOOLER : Direct control of espooler or display of current status MMU_GATE_MAP : Display or define the type and color of filaments on each gate MMU_HELP : Display the complete set of MMU commands and function MMU_HOME : Home the MMU selector
+    MMU_ENCODER : Display encoder position and stats or enable/disable runout detection logic in encoder MMU_ENDLESS_SPOOL : Diplay or Manage EndlessSpool functionality and groups MMU_ESPOOLER : Direct control of espooler or display of current status MMU_GATE_MAP : Display or define the type and color of filaments on each gate MMU_HELP : Display the complete set of MMU commands and function MMU_HOME : Home the MMU selector